 Historically, Islamic finance and its practicing institutions have been sheltered in the Middle East and a few other Muslim countries for hundreds of years.
 Furthermore, many of them have been largely subsidized by wealthy nation-states or empires that were devoted to the cause of Islamic finance and Sharia Law.

 Moreover, global growth and expansion have been particularly difficult because most places in the world lack the regulatory framework to govern (much less understand) Muslim banking transactions.
 Brief example, in the mortgage case that we examined earlier; the transaction would most likely be taxed twice in a non-Muslim country (once, when the bank purchases the house, and another time when the bank sells the house back to you).

 Of particular concern are the worries that Muslim banking institutions won't be able to compete on the global stage efficiently.
 Having operated in heavily subsidized cultural environments for so long. there are legitimate worries that Muslim banks lack the tenacity and efficiency of their conventional counterparts.
-Of course only time will tell if this is true of not.
+Of course, only time will tell if this is true or not.

 Successes on the Global Stage

 Despite many worries and misgivings, Muslim banks have had some great successes.
 The UK, for example, is quickly trying to establish itself as the premier western center for Islamic Finance and sharia-compliant financial transactions.
 As of 2014, Britain has six major Muslim banks; including The Islamic Bank of Britain (see picture above).
 Moreover, London has recently become the first non-Muslim location that issues Sukuk, the Islamic financing equivalent of a bond.